ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/scaling-out/replication/how-replication-works.markdown

 More details about conflicts are here: [dealing with replication conflicts](../../../server/scaling-out/replication/handling-conflicts).

+## Replication & other bundles

+{WARNING:Expiration}
-{WARNING If master-master replication is set up and [Expiration bundle](../../extending/bundles/expiration) is used on more than one server then the conflicts will occur.
-To solve this, use expiration bundle only on one server /}
+If master-master replication is set up and [Expiration bundle](../../extending/bundles/expiration) is used on more than one server then the conflicts will occur.
+To solve this, use expiration bundle only on one server.
+{WARNING/}

 ## Related articles